manishshrestha/sdc-ri/conventions_coding.md

 ### Dynamic configuration

 Sometimes it’s helpful to inject dynamic configuration parameters to certain components of a module during runtime (which may either be generated or change during runtime).
-In Scry that type of configuration is called *Settings*.
+In SDCri that type of configuration is called *Settings*.
 Settings are typically interfaces that are supposed to be implemented by a module's user.

 Any dynamic configuration class/interface **shall** be appended with `Settings`.